kennethkn/instagram-activities-wipe/README.md

 4. Run the script you want

-    - Delete all Instagram comments:
+    - Wipe comments:

       ```shell
-      python del_all_ig_comments.py
+      python comments.py
       ```

-    - Delete all Instagram likes:
+    - Wipe likes:

       ```shell
-      python del_all_ig_likes.py
+      python likes.py
       ```

-    The script provides instructions and updates on its progress as it runs, so simply follow them.
+      The script logs its progress in the terminal and provides instructions as it runs, so simply follow them.

 5. Give the repo a star if it helped!